Three-state Potts nematic order in stacked frustrated spin models with SO(3) symmetry: Variational ansatz and analytical solutions

 Fig.~\ref{Fig:cuts}(c) shows that the model exhibits a continuous phase transitions from FM to V and from UUD to Y phases as the ratio $|J_{th}/J_{tt}|$ is decreased.
 In contrast, at larger negative $K_{th}$ the transition between the UUD and the FM phase is first-order within the three-sublattice ansatz (not shown).

-The energies for the different phases are given in Eq.~\eqref{E_analyt}, from which we obtain the analytic solutions for the phase boundaries.
+From the analytical expressions for the energies of the variationally obtained states, we obtain the analytic solutions for the phase boundaries.
 These are stated in Eqs.~\eqref{boundary1} and~\eqref{boundary2}.
-Notice that the $y$-axis is reversed in Fig.~\ref{Fig:PD}(a).
-The phase boundaries between two neighboring phases are described by:
+The phase boundaries between two neighboring phases are described by (notice that the $y$-axis is reversed in Fig.~\ref{Fig:PD}(a)):

 The boundaries with the V phase cannot be determined analytically in the most general case when the relation between $\theta_{\alpha}$ and $\theta_{\beta}$ is unknown.
 In the limit $K_{th}\to 0^-$, however, expanding to second order around $\theta_{\alpha}=\theta_{\beta}=0$ for FM ($\theta_{\alpha}=0, \theta_{\beta}=\pi$ for UUD) and evaluating at $\theta_{\alpha}=\epsilon$ and $\theta_{\beta}=2\epsilon$ for FM ($\theta_{\alpha}=\epsilon$ and $\theta_{\beta}=\pi-2\epsilon$ for UUD) in the limit $\epsilon \to 0$, gives the linear boundaries with the V phase